Austria lockdown: What do the new rules mean for travellers?

 Can I cancel my holiday to Austria?

 If you’re due to holiday in Austria, your cancellation rights will depend on what you’ve booked.
-If you’ve purchased a package holiday, you’re protected by the 2018 Package Travel and Linked Travel Arrangements Regulations; it’s likely your provider will allow you to shift dates or claim a full refund, as clearly your holiday would not match what was originally booked.
+If you’ve purchased a package holiday, you’re protected by the 2018 Package Travel and Linked Travel Arrangements Regulations; it’s likely your provider will allow you to shift dates or claim a full refund.

 If you’ve booked separate elements, things get more complex.
 Whether you can get a refund from the airline will depend on whether the flight you’re due to take is cancelled.
 If it still runs, the carrier is not obliged to refund you.
-However, many airlines have introduced more flexible rebooking policies during the pandemic, so it’s worth asking to change your dates.
+However, many airlines have introduced more flexible rebooking policies during the pandemic, so you will be likely be offered a voucher or the option to change your dates instead.
 Likewise, if you contact your accommodation provider, they may be willing to shift your booking.

 Also check what’s covered by your travel insurance - depending on your policy terms, you may be able to claim money back through this.